 Embroidery is designed with basic stitches such as running stitch, backstitch, and many others.
 These stitches are made collectively into diversely colored patterns.

 Embroidery soon became to be known as a sign of luxury and a statement for the upper class since the economic growth.

 It was taught to the rich as time passed and trained to the poor as a means of earning money.
 Not only did it have economic importance but also historical significance.

 For example, the famous Bayeux Tapestry boasted stem stitch and double couching embroidery on unbleached linen.
 The 231 feet long tapestry was made in honor of the Battle of Hastings in 1066.

 The popularity of embroidered work increased with the demand and was traded to many corners of the world.
 Bead embroidery could be found on mats, clothes, baskets, court dresses, home furnishings, textiles, household, and many other items.

 In the latter half of the 19th Century, the manufacture of machine-made embroideries was a benchmark in the flourishing concept of Embroidery.
 This evolution started in St. Gallen in eastern Switzerland.

 Some other examples of Embroidery used include dining clothes, household items, rugs, carpets, draperies, and decorator fabrics.

 Types of Embroidery

 Hand embroidery is the purest form of embroidery.
 You can just start up with a needle and thread; however, new accessories were created to aid and give a beautiful finish.

 Though it is time-consuming, and some might agree that it gets exhausting if your orders are lining up, embroidery by hand is thought to be the most reliable.

 With the changes in the world and the technological revolution, the domain of embroidery was also affected.
 So what is an embroidery machine, and how did it influence the craft?
-Let’s discussed the different types of machines.
+Let’s discuss the different types of machines.